opsxin/linux/markdown/Linux/xxf.zsh-theme.md

+  适用于oh~my~zsh的主题，XShell font use Consolas，11，and coloring scheme use Xterm
 ```bash
 # Copy and self modified from ys.zsh-theme, the one of default themes in master repository
 # Clean, simple, compatible and meaningful.